Activities & Examples

 A collection of tools and pre-made resources for experiential and critical education about cooperatives.

-The Industrial Commons' ACE Institute - This 3-day retreat is packed with tours and discussions for groups planning cooperative ecosystems.
+The Industrial Commons' ACE Institute - This is packed with tours and discussions for groups planning cooperative ecosystems.
 To enhance the experience, the program makes time for eliciting participant expertise and perspectives.
 Groups walk away with a blueprint and increased agency.

 If you are stuck on a problem or in a hurry, the following examples may help you develop an educational intervention that fosters critical thinking, promotes democracy, and encourages civic engagement.